Which bank account can you recommend in Canada?

 Do I need a bank account in Canada?

-If you are going to work in Canada, you definitely should have a Canadian bank account because it makes your life so much easier.
-In today’s modern world, most employers no longer write checks, but transfer wages directly to the account via Direct Deposit.
-You need the bank account not only to get your hard-earned money from your employer, but also to pay rent and utilities.
+If you plan to work in Canada, you should open a Canadian bank account because it will make your life much easier.
+Nowadays, most employers don’t write checks; instead, they deposit wages directly into your account through Direct Deposit.
+As a result, you’ll need a bank account not just to receive your pay, but also to cover essentials like rent and utilities.

-Some banks require an appointment first, but don’t let that put you off.
-Just go to the nearest branch and if there are no appointments available, you can make one on the spot for a few days later, or walk into another branch to see if someone can serve you right away.
+In some cases, banks may ask you to book an appointment first.
+Even so, don’t let that discourage you.
+Visit the nearest branch, and if no slots are available, you can make an appointment on the spot for a later date, or you can try another branch where someone might assist you right away.

 Which bank is best?

 If CIBC also offers you a credit card that is free, then choose the one with cashback.
 You get cashback on gas, groceries, restaurants, and certain % on the rest if you pay by credit card.
-From $25 accumulated cashback you can credit this against the credit card bill.
+As soon as you accumulated $10 in cashback you can credit this against the credit card bill.
 Depending on your spending habits, as much as $300 cashback and more can accumulate throughout the year.
-It is gifted ♪♫♪money, money, money♫♪♫
+It is free ♪♫♪money, money, money♫♪♫

 Disclaimer: I might receive a commission if you are using the above affiliate link, but it will not cost you anything.
 This makes it possible to support all Work and Travellers on the Working Holiday Canada adventure.
 Thanks a lot for the support.

-At CIBC you can earn an additional $400 sign up bonus.
-(Special Promotion 2022)
+At CIBC you can earn an additional $450 sign up bonus.
+(Special Promotion)

 What is the "Global Money Transfer" from CIBC?